particle-iot/docs/src/content/en/photon/connect.md

 We're going to install the Particle CLI on your computer.
 If you already have node.js installed, you can skip to [this step](#/cli).

 ####Installing Node.js
-Go to the [node.js website](https://nodejs.org/download) and download the Windows installer.
-Download the 32-Bit or 64-Bit .msi files, depending on your operating system.
+The Particle CLI is most stable on the 10.38 version of Node.js.
+To use the CLI, download the [10.38 version of the Windows installer](http://nodejs.org/dist/v0.10.38/node-v0.10.38-x86.msi), the [x64 bit if you need it](http://nodejs.org/dist/v0.10.38/x64/node-v0.10.38-x64.msi), and the [x64 files if you need those.](http://nodejs.org/dist/v0.10.38/x64/)

 **If you do not know if you are running 32-bit or 64-bit, checking is easy!**
-- _On Windows 8_ Mouse over the upper right hand corner of your screen and nagivate to Settings.
+- __On Windows 8__ Mouse over the upper right hand corner of your screen and nagivate to Settings.
 Then click "PC info" to display basic information about your computer.
-- _On Windows 7_ Open System by clicking the Start button Picture of the Start button, right-clicking Computer, and then clicking Properties.
+- __On Windows 7__ Open System by clicking the Start button Picture of the Start button, right-clicking Computer, and then clicking Properties.
 Under System, you can view the system type.

 Run the installer you downloaded.
 Follow the prompts.
 The default file locations should be fine for this.

 Restart your computer.
 _(You can do this by mousing over the upper right hand corner of the screen, then going to Settings > Power > Restart)_

 Node should now be installed!
 In the next step we will test it and install the CLI.